risk-first/website/docs/thinking/Development-Process.md

 ### Integration

-Integration is where we run _all_ the tests on the project, and compile _all_ the code in a clean environment, collecting together the work from the whole development team.
+Integration is where we run all the tests on the project, and compile the code in a clean environment, collecting together the work from the whole development team.

-So, this stage is about meeting a new reality: the clean build.
+So, within this example process, this stage is about meeting a new reality: the clean build.

 ![Integration testing exposes Hidden Risks before you get to production](/img/generated/introduction/development_process_integration.png)